-- 1. Offers permitted if not based on an evaluation of an incomplete application.
-Regulation X does not prohibit a servicer from offering loss mitigation options to a borrower who has not submitted a loss mitigation application.
-Further, nothing prohibits a servicer from offering a loss mitigation option to a borrower who has submitted an incomplete loss mitigation application where the offer of the loss mitigation option is not based on any evaluation of information submitted by the borrower in connection with such application. - 2.
-Reasonable Time Exception.
+In general, a servicer may not offer a loss mitigation option based on an evaluation of an incomplete application.
 If the servicer has exercised reasonable diligence in obtaining documents and information to complete the application but the application still remains incomplete for a significant period of time without further progress by the borrower, the servicer may evaluate an incomplete application and offer the borrower a loss mitigation option.
 What qualifies as a significant period of time may depend on the timing of the foreclosure process.
 For example, 15 days may be a more significant period of time if the borrower is less than 50 days before a foreclosure sale than if the borrower is less than 120 days delinquent.
-The requirements in 12 CFR 1024.41 do not apply to this evaluation, and it is not considered an evaluation of a complete loss mitigation application for purposes of determining whether a request for a loss mitigation evaluation is duplicative under 12 CFR 1024.41(i).
+The requirements in Section 1024.41 do not apply to this evaluation, and it is not considered an evaluation of a complete loss mitigation application for purposes of determining whether a request for a loss mitigation evaluation is duplicative under 12 CFR 1024.41(i).